global-asp/asp-source/en/0235_crushed-louse.md

 ##
 As they left, they had a bad
 thought.
-They said, “No, it couldn't
+They said, "No, it couldn't
-happen that we had food from a louse.”
+happen that we had food from a louse."
 Eventually they agreed to go
 back and crush the louse.